Heating & Cooling Industry Terms & Definitions

 A decibel is a unit used to measure the relative intensity of sound.

-The Department of Energy is a federal agency responsible for setting industry efficiency standards and monitoring the consumption of energy sources.
+The Department of Energy (USA) is a federal agency responsible for setting industry efficiency standards and monitoring the consumption of energy sources.

 A comfort system that pairs an electric heat pump with a gas furnace, providing an energy-efficient alternative to the conventional furnace/air conditioner combination.